krzysztofczerwonka/dp2kol/README.md

 	Application needs to manipulate a hierarchical collection of "primitive" and "composite" objects.
 	Processing of a primitive object is handled one way, and processing of a composite object is handled differently.
 Having to query the "type" of each object before attempting to process it is not desirable.

+Proxy

+    Provide a surrogate or placeholder for another object to control access to it.
+    Use an extra level of indirection to support distributed, controlled, or intelligent access.
+    Add a wrapper and delegation to protect the real component from undue complexity.